Javran/Thinking-dumps/pcph-learn/src/Ch07/NOTES.md

-# Notes for Chapter 7
+# Notes on Chapter 7

 * Threads can be created using `forkIO`
 * `MVar a`, where `a` is an arbitrary type,